Crodowaldo Pavan: Influence

 As a scientific leader, Pavan was very influential and became involved in the main development of science and technology in Brazil in the second half of the 20th century.
 He was president of the National Research Council (CNPq) from 1986 to 1990, and president of the Brazilian Society for the Advancement of Science from 1980 to 1986, a critical period for the redemocratization of the country, when the Society played a leading role in civil resistance to the military government.

-Pavan was a member of several international scientific societies, such as the Third World Academy of Sciences, the Academy of Sciences of Lisbon, the Physiographic Academy of Lund, and the Academy of Sciences of Chile, and received decorations, medals, and awards from several countries.
+Pavan was a member of several international scientific societies, such as the Third World Academy of Sciences, the Academy of Sciences of Lisbon, the Royal Physiographic Society in Lund, and the Academy of Sciences of Chile, and received decorations, medals, and awards from several countries.
 He was one of the few Brazilians who was a member of the Pontifical Academy of Sciences.
 He was also a member of the Brazilian Academy of Sciences, and one of the founders of the Academy of Sciences of São Paulo, the Academy of Medicine of São Paulo, the Academy of Letters of São Paulo, the Academy of Education of São Paulo, and the Brazilian Society of Genetics as well as one of its presidents.

 During the final part of his life Pavan lived in São Paulo and was involved in several activities related to the public understanding of science.
-He was one of the founders and directors of the Associação Brasileira de Divulgação Científica, and was still active in research on the biological control of agricultural plagues.
+He was one of the founders and directors of the Brazilian Association for Scientific Dissemination, and was still active in research on the biological control of agricultural plagues.

 Death

-Pavan died on April 3, 2009 at the University Hospital of the University of São Paulo, of multiple organ failure resultant of complications after a cancer surgery.
+Pavan died on April 3, 2009, at the University Hospital of the University of São Paulo, of multiple organ failure resultant of complications after a cancer surgery.